stephdl/nethserver-ejabberd/README.rst

 * *ModMamPurgeDBInterval*: Remove messages older than X days, default is ``30``
 * *ShaperFast*: Download speed limit in bytes/second for admin users, default is ``1000000``
 * *ShaperNormal*: Download speed limit in bytes/second for users, default is ``500000``
+* *LdapTlsPortOverride*: The user roster LDAP client does not support STARTTLS.
+If the system account provider is configured with STARTTLS, configure the user roster LDAP client to use this TCP port number during connections instead (default is port 636).

 When enabled, web-based administration interface listens on 5280 port.
 You need a user inside jabberadmins group to login.